elastic/elastic-charts/CONTRIBUTING.md

 ### PR reviews

-This are the best practices we are currently following during a PR review
+These are the best practices we are currently following during a PR review

 ### Fixing a review comment